wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_file_status_predicate.md

-# Test macOS file status predicate
+# Test macOS - File status predicate
 ## Overview

 Checks that `wazuh-logcollector` does not store "macos"-formatted localfile data in `file_status.json`,